The geometry of tree cavities

-Thanks to the study “The nest of the honeybee” by T. Seeley & R. Morse from 1976 (see downloads), we have gained a good understanding of the structure and shape of beehives in hollow trees.
+Thanks to the study “The nest of the honeybee” by T. Seeley & R. Morse from 1976, we have gained a good understanding of the structure and shape of beehives in tree cavities.
 In the study the authors determined an average volume of 45L and a ratio of height to width of 7.

 The space that has been available to the bees in tree caves since ancient times is thus significantly taller and slimmer than the space offered to them in modern beekeeping.